 Think of plug adaptors, a travel pillow for those long train journeys, a power bank to charge your phone (you’ll be out most of the day), a poncho or waterproof jacket,…

 This is a simple rule: the more tourists around, the more pickpockets there will be.
 We were fine during our trip, but some people told us they had problems with them.
 Keep your bag zipped and pay attention to your pockets, especially on public transport and crowded areas.
 If you have two cards, try to keep them separately.
 In case you lose one, you’d still have access to money with the second one.

 15) Join a free walking tour on your first day in each destination

 It will give you an idea of what the country is like, historical facts, tips on restaurants and bars, and places not to be missed during your stay.
 They are intense, but well worth it!
 You can find your tour here.

 And this is it!
-We hope all this information will help you make the most out of your Interrailing experience.
-If you have any questions, feel free to send them our way.
-Leave us a comment here, or contact us on our social media:
+I hope all this information will help you make the most out of your Interrailing experience.
+If you have any questions, leave a comment and I’ll be glad to help you.